masci/banks/README.md

 Climate change is a pressing global issue, but together we can create positive change!
 Let's embrace renewable energy, protect our planet, and build a sustainable future for generations to come. 🌍💚 #ClimateAction #PositiveFuture
 ```

+The `generate` extension uses [LiteLLM](https://github.com/BerriAI/litellm) under the hood, and provided you have the
+proper environment variables set, you can use any model from the supported [model providers](https://docs.litellm.ai/docs/providers).

 ### Go meta: create a prompt and `generate` its response

 We can leverage Jinja's macro system to generate a prompt, send the result to OpenAI and get a response.